zagortenay333/cronomix/README.md

                 <li><code>(A) 2000-01-01 rec:1d-12m</code> recurs on the first
 day of every year.</li>
                 <li><code>(A) 2000-02-01 rec:29d-24m</code> recurs on the last
-day of February every 2 years.</li>
+day of February every 2 years starting from 2000.</li>
                 </ul>
             </li>
             </ol>